cynixx3/third-party-miner-installer-for-ethos/README.md

 If you are a developer please check the [developers](https://github.com/cynixx3/third-party-miner-installer-for-ethos/tree/developers) branch for information on how to add your miner.

-Any setting changes to the miner-manager should be made to the miner.settings file in each miners branch of this repo.
+### Contributing

-## Contributing
+Any setting changes to the miner-manager (like an updated release) should be made to the miner.settings file in each miners branch of this repo.

 If you got a new miner working using these tools or just improved an intergration please submit a pull request with a new branch for the miner you added.